xhenos/kodo/content/help/guides/backups.md

 ---
-title: Creating backups
+title: Backups
 description: Backups can save you a lot of headache in case something happens to your installation or device.
 cms:
   collection: guides
-  entry: creating-backups
+  entry: backups
   edit: true
 sidebar: default
 prev: /help/guides/source-migration/
-next: /help/guides/reading-local-manga/
+next: /help/guides/tracking/
 ---

 Backups are inter-compatible between **Tachiyomi** versions, with a few exceptions listed under [forks information](#forks-information).